Sergio Brukman is chairman of the Judaica Foundation.

 What are worship services like?

 Music is an essential part of services.
 We mix Ashkenazi and Sepharadi melodies, using Shlomo Carlebach music as well as music composed by our own people.
 Keyboards, drums, violin, etc. are always present on Shabbat.
-Women can wear kipot and tallitot and of course we all sit together, as services are moments to share with the whole family.
+Women can wearand and of course we all sit together, as services are moments to share with the whole family.
 In our siddur (prayer book) all the texts are written in Hebrew and Spanish, and the Hebrew songs are transliterated.
-Our rabbis deliver strong divrei Torah and create an atmosphere of togetherness.
+Our rabbis deliver strong and create an atmosphere of togetherness.
 Our lay leaders play an essential role as well, educating each new generation in the spirit of community service.

 As our grandparents used to say, our services are a mechayah (a great pleasure), and we invite any visitor to take part in them to confirm this!

 The High Holy Days, for sure.
 At the end of Neila, the lights are turned off, and the children enter withcandles while the congregation sings niggunim (wordless Jewish melodies) in the dark.
 When the shofar is blown with t’kia g’dola, you can feel the energy of a community praying together.
 The service ends with everyone singing “Hatikvah,” the Israeli national anthem, as a symbol of our commitment to Israel and our hopes for the next year.